How to get here

 Brighton railway station is a 10-minute walk away with fast, regular services into Brighton from London (journey time just 52 minutes from Victoria or 56 minutes from London Bridge) and from along the coast.
 For up-to-the-minute travel information, visit Southern Railway or call National Rail Enquiries on 08457 484950.

-On-street parking is very limited, but possible after 6pm and on Sundays.
+On-street parking is very limited near Brighton Dome, but maybe possible after 6pm and on Sundays.
 There are a number of nearby car parks such as NCP Theatre Car park.

 Places to stay